-(CNN) -- Here's a look at what you need to know about Independence Day, celebrated on the Fourth of July.
+Here’s a look at Independence Day, celebrated on the Fourth of July.

-History: July 4, 1776 - The Continental Congress adopts the Declaration of Independence while meeting in Philadelphia at the Pennsylvania Statehouse (now Independence Hall).
-The Congress declared the American colonies free and independent states. (note: John Hancock signed on July 4th, the rest signed on August 2, 1776.)
+July 4, 1776 - The Continental Congress adopts the Declaration of Independence while meeting in Philadelphia at the Pennsylvania Statehouse (now Independence Hall).
+The Congress declares the American colonies free and independent states.
+(Note: John Hancock signs on July 4th.
+The rest sign on August 2, 1776.)

 Benjamin Franklin, John Adams, Thomas Jefferson, Roger Sherman, and Robert R. Livingston comprised the committee that drafted the Declaration.
 Jefferson, regarded as the strongest and most eloquent writer, actually wrote most of the document.
 The committee and Congress as a whole made a total of 86 changes to Jefferson’s draft.